eloipereira/Scala-BigActors/README.md

     * NOTE: To avoid exporting `bigmc.env` each time you can copy `bigmc` binary to a system's directory or add `bin` to your path variable

+4. Install Scala BigActors:
+    * Dependencies: Java 7 JDK

-4. Return to `bigactors` directory
+    * Return to `bigactors` directory

-5. Type `sbt compile`.
+    * `sbt compile`.
 The tool should download all the dependencies and compile the code.

-6. Type `sbt test`.
+    * `sbt test`.
 If tests pass run an example.

-7. Type `sbt run` and choose one of the rendezvous examples, e.g. `bigactors.ExampleRendezvous4`
+    * `sbt run` and choose one of the rendezvous examples, e.g. `bigactors.examples.ExampleRendezvous1`

 ## References ##